gabibdods/RoutePeel/README.md

 ## Future Enhancements

-- Create a basic .onion service for hosting anonymous content
 - Configure and run a non-exit relay node on a remote VPS
 - Test Whonix and Qubes OS as alternatives to Tails
 - Conduct penetration testing inside isolated environments (Metasploit, Nmap)